rust-lang/reference/src/inline-assembly.md

 r[asm.evaluation.register-value]
-The behaviour is undefined upon exiting an asm block unless the stack pointer register and each operand-usable register not mentioned by an `out` , `lateout`, `inout`, or `inlateout` operand has the value the register held upon entry to the asm block.
+The behaviour is undefined upon exiting an *asm block* unless the stack pointer register and each operand-usable register not mentioned by an `out` , `lateout`, `inout`, or `inlateout` operand has the value the register held upon entry to the *asm block*.

 > [!TARGET-SPECIFIC]
 > In addition to operand-usable registers, certain other registers on a target may require being preserved, or have specific rules regarding the value at exit.